-https://www.gov.uk/government/collections/uk-local-authority-and-regional-greenhouse-gas-emissions-national-statistics
+ttps://www.gov.uk/government/collections/uk-local-authority-and-regional-greenhouse-gas-emissions-national-statistics

 The CA has a major convening role, including being the accountable body for the Greater South East Net Zero Hub and lead organisation for the Cambridgeshire and Peterborough Climate Partnership with an associated Climate Action Plan 2022-25.
 This is driving collaborative efforts to reduce emissions, such as supporting farmers to change land use and driving the roll out of electric vehicle charging points.
 The Combined Authority has directly invested in a number of climate projects including a Fund for Nature and retrofitting of care homes.
-A climate summit took place in November 2023, that reviewed the ongoing challenge of meeting the statutory responsibility of reaching net zero by 2050, and explored actions to accelerate improved performance.
-The CA's main lever of direct impact is through its transport responsibilities.
-As Strategic Transport Authority the CA is bringing forward a refreshed Local Transport and Connectivity Plan with an emphasis on active travel, reduction in fossil fuel use and supporting the public transport network, including a bus reform programme.
+A climate summit is planned for November 2023 to review the ongoing challenge of meeting the statutory responsibility of reaching net zero by 2050, and agree actions to accelerate improved performance.

+Our main lever of direct impact is through our transport responsibilities.
+As Strategic Transport Authority we are bringing forward a refreshed Local Transport and Connectivity Plan with an emphasis on active travel, reduction in fossil fuel use and supporting the public transport network, including a bus reform programme.

 Another area of focus is retrofit.
 Cambridgeshire Action on Energy Partnership will be deploying £10m of funding for retrofitting domestic properties and the CA is commissioning retrofit skills training opportunities.